VisualAlgorithmsSamples/neuro-sdk/Unity/USAGE.md

 // where LookAtAction is defined as public class LookAtAction: NeuroAction
 {
-    // This action is never part of an action window, so we pass down null public LookAtAction() : base(null)
+    // This action is never part of an action window, so we use the parameterless base constructor public LookAtAction() : base()
     {
     }